kwwsyk/DualExp/README.md

+# DuelExp: Split XP roles: level vs currency

+DualExp is a Minecraft mod that separates the traditional XP system into two distinct roles: Level, used for gating access to features like enchanting, and Currency, used for spending experience on actions.
+This decoupling allows more precise control over progression mechanics and paves the way for modpacks or datapacks to define their own experience usage models.

+By default, XP orbs contribute to both roles simultaneously, but mod developers and pack creators can fully customize how experience is earned, stored, and consumed.
+DualExp provides a lightweight yet extensible API for accessing, syncing, and manipulating both XP roles independently.

+Ideal for RPG systems, custom economies, or any mod that wants to treat XP as more than just a single pool.

+*Still updating*

+Only 1.21.1 Neoforge is available.

 # MultiLoader Template

 This project provides a Gradle project template that can compile Minecraft mods for multiple modloaders using a common project for the sources.
 This project does not require any third party libraries or dependencies.
 If you have any questions or want to discuss the project, please join our [Discord](https://discord.myceliummod.network).